 Visiting Israel as a child, I remember only two kinds of coffee – botz (Turkish coffee) or a local brand of instant coffee called Elite.
-The former is a very strong, dark brew, made by repeatedly boiling coffee grounds (often with a lot of sugar) before pouring out into small cups and leaving to settle.
+The former is a very strong, dark brew.
+It’s made by repeatedly boiling sweetened coffee grounds before pouring out into small cups and leaving to settle.
 The sludgy grounds at the bottom of the cup gave the drink its name – botz means ‘mud’ in Hebrew.

 Elite instant coffee was introduced in the 1950s and quickly gained popularity as it was seen as exotic and sophisticated!
 It was also readily available and much easier to prepare than Turkish coffee.
-The Elite company really had the Israeli coffee market sewn up though, as they manufactured (and continue to manufacture) both the instant brew and the dark ground coffee used in the preparation of botz.
+The Elite company really had the Israeli coffee market sewn up though.
+They manufactured (and continue to manufacture) both the instant brew and the dark ground coffee used in the preparation of botz.

 Coffee shops have been around for decades in Israel.
-But while they were always great places to get amazing cakes, freshly made salads and delicious pastries, the drinks weren’t usually the main attractions.
+They were always great places to get amazing cakes, freshly made salads and delicious pastries, but the drinks weren’t usually the main attractions.
 My friend Caren asserts that when she first moved to Israel from America, ordering a ‘cappuccino’ would get you a cup of instant coffee with whipped cream on top!

 Traditional Israeli coffee shops were places to sit for hours, reading, playing board games (often backgammon) or discussing politics.
-However, in the last 20 or so years Israel’s cafe culture has changed, both in terms of menu, and also atmosphere.
+However, in recent years Israel’s cafe culture has changed, both in terms of menu, and also atmosphere.
 The great food, heated discussions and comfortable seating remain, but Israelis have also developed a taste for new kinds of espresso-based coffee drinks, including the home-grown cafe hafuch.